Last Updated on April 26, 2021 by Maggie Sutton

 The Operational Branch

 The Army is a dominating land power.
-In times of war, the Army will move into an area, secure it, and provide order and values until it leaves.
+In times of war, the Army will move into an area, secure it, and provide order and value until it leaves.
 Army soldiers are also needed to guard United States installations and properties worldwide.

 The Institutional Branch